carlmusni03/Lab-Exam-Musni-Carl-Ezekiel-L/README.txt

 - Players take turns attacking:
   - Player 1: Press Space
   - Player 2: Press Enter
+- The loser of the previous round attacks first in the next round
 - Match follows a best-of-3 rounds system

 Characters